-GORE BIKE WEAR Road Sportive (Saturday) including the ‘Extreme-distance’ followed by the and Merida Bikes MTB Marathon (Sunday)
+GORE BIKE WEAR Road Sportive (Saturday) followed by the Merida Bikes MTB Marathon (Sunday)

 GORE BIKE WEAR Road Sportives

-The Selkirk road sportives will have three courses on offer – an approx. 80-100mile, an approx.40-50mile loop and the extra long ‘Extreme distance’ which is approx. 130mile long.
+The Ruthin road sportives will have two courses on offer – an approx. 80-100mile and an approx.40-50mile loop.
 The GORE BIKE WEAR Sportives are run very similarly to the Merida marathons by being one loop events with the start and finish being in the same location as the event village, registration and event camping.

 Due to legal reasons the Sportives will be started in small waves of riders at set intervals.
 The start will open at a certain time and will stay open for approximately 1 hour to give everybody the chance to have a relaxing start at the time of their choosing.